Freedom of contract

-Freedom of contract is the process in which individuals and groups form contracts without government restrictions.
+Freedom of contract is the principle according to which individuals and groups may form contracts without government restrictions.
 This is opposed to government regulations such as minimum-wage laws, competition laws, economic sanctions, restrictions on price fixing, or restrictions on contracting with undocumented workers.
-The freedom to contract is the underpinning of laissez-faire economics and is a cornerstone of free-market libertarianism.
+Freedom to contract underpins laissez-faire economics and is a cornerstone of free-market libertarianism.
 The proponents of the concept believe that through "freedom of contract", individuals possess a general freedom to choose with whom to contract, whether to contract or not, and on which terms to contract.

 History

+English law professor Patrick Atiyah argues that the idea that contracts could be based on consent was almost entirely absent in legal circles before 1770.
+Atiyah dates the "rise" of the concept to the period after 1770, he calls that period from 1770 to 1870 "the age of Freedom of Contract", and he sees its "decline and fall" occurring from 1870 onwards.

 Henry James Sumner Maine proposed that social structures evolve from roles derived from social status to those based on contractual freedom.
 A status system establishes obligations and relationships by birth, but a contract presumes that the individuals are free and equal.
 Modern libertarianism, such as that advanced by Robert Nozick, sees freedom of contract as the expression of the independent decisions of separate individuals pursuing their own interests under a "minimal state."

 United States

+In the United States, the right to make and enforce contracts is embedded in Title 42 of the US Code.
+The term "make and enforce contracts" includes "the making, performance, modification, and termination of contracts, and the enjoyment of all benefits, privileges, terms, and conditions of the contractual relationship".

 Lochner v.
 New York

 In 1902, a New York baker named Joseph Lochner was fined for violating a state law limiting the number of hours his employees could work.
-He sued the state on the grounds that he was denied his right to "due process."
+He sued the state on the grounds that he was denied his right to due process.
 Lochner claimed that he had the right to freely contract with his employees and that the state had unfairly interfered with this.
-In 1905, the Supreme Court used the due process clause to declare unconstitutional the New York state statute imposing a limit on hours of work.
+In 1905, the Supreme Court ruled that the New York state statute imposing a limit on hours of work violated the United States Constitution's due process clause.
 Rufus Wheeler Peckham wrote for the majority: "Under that provision no state shall deprive any person of life, liberty, or property without due process of law.
 The right to purchase or to sell labor is part of the liberty protected by this amendment."

 Writing in dissent, Oliver Wendell Holmes Jr. accused the majority of basing its decision on laissez-faire ideology.
 He believed that it was making law based on economics rather than interpreting the constitution.
 He believed that "Liberty of Contract" did not exist and that it was not intended in the Constitution.